MinchinWeb/blog.minchin.ca/content/20140212-birkenheads-of-backford.md

 I have been continuing my research of the Bunbury line.
 For the 18th century and earlier, *Burke's Peerage* has proved incredibly useful.
-As *Burke's* is serves mainly for showing how someone inherited their title or lands, it tends to be patrilinial (meaning descent is calculated through men).
+As *Burke's* is serves mainly for showing how someone inherited their title or lands, it tends to be patrilineal (meaning descent is calculated through men).
 However, the wives are often well noted, including the wife's father.
 Such is the link between the Bunbury's and the Birkenhead's.